 Which tax do you qualify to pay for?

 Now that you have a clear understanding of payroll tax vs. income tax, it is time you processed your tax payment.
 Whether you are a payroll taxpayer or an income taxpayer, you can now determine the tax amount and why you are paying.
-It is also important to produce a paystub for your own record keeping, so that you know how much pay you'll have to pay when the time comes.
+It is also important to produce a paystub for your own record-keeping, so that you know how much tax you'll have to pay when the time comes.